stefaleon/SportsStore/README.md

 * The database context class is the bridge between the application and Entity Framework Core and provides access to the application’s data using model objects.
 Add *ApplicationDbContext.cs* to the Models folder.
 * The *DbContext* base class provides access to the Entity Framework Core’s underlying functionality, and the *Products* property will provide access to the *Product* objects in the database.
 The *ApplicationDbContext* class is derived from *DbContext* and adds the properties that will be used to read and write the application’s data.
 There is only one property at the moment, which will provide access to *Product* objects.

+&nbsp;
+### 10 Create the Repository Class

+* Add *EFProductRepository.cs* to the Models folder.
+* The repository implementation just maps the *Products* property defined by the *IProductRepository* interface onto the *Products* property defined by the *ApplicationDbContext* class.
+The *Products* property in the context class returns a `DbSet<Product>` object, which implements the `IQueryable<T>` interface and makes it easy to implement the *IProductRepository* interface when using Entity Framework Core.
+This ensures that queries to the database will retrieve only the objects that are required.